triton-inference-server/server/docs/build.md

 repo](https://github.com/triton-inference-server/backend) for more
 information.

-## Building Triton without Docker

-To build Triton without using Docker follow the [build.py steps described above](#building-triton-with-docker) except that you must also specify --no-container-build flag to build.py.

-When building without Docker you must install the necessary CUDA libraries and other dependencies needed for the build before invoking build.py.

-### CUDA, cuBLAS, cuDNN
+#### CUDA, cuBLAS, cuDNN

 For Triton to support NVIDIA GPUs you must install CUDA, cuBLAS and cuDNN.
 These libraries must be installed on system include and library paths so that they are available for the build.
-The version of the libraries used in the Dockerfile build can be found in the [Framework Containers Support Matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html).
+The version of the libraries used for a given release can be found in the [Framework Containers Support Matrix](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html).